ASLP-lab/DiffRhythm2/README.md

   🎵 <a href="https://aslp-lab.github.io/DiffRhythm.github.io/">Demo</a>
 </p> -->

-DiffRhythm 2 (Chinese: 谛韵, Dì Yùn) is the open-sourced autoregressive diffusion based music generation model that is capable of creating full-length songs.
-The name combines "Diff" (referencing its diffusion architecture) with "Rhythm" (highlighting its focus on music and song creation).
-The Chinese name 谛韵 (Dì Yùn) phonetically mirrors "DiffRhythm", where "谛" (attentive listening) symbolizes auditory perception, and "韵" (melodic charm) represents musicality.
+DiffRhythm 2 (Chinese: 谛韵, Dì Yùn) is the next-generation open-sourced music generation framework that advances the original DiffRhythm with a semi-autoregressive diffusion architecture.
+It is capable of generating full-length songs with precise lyric alignment and coherent musical structures.
+The name inherits the essence of DiffRhythm — “Diff” reflects its diffusion-based generative backbone, while “Rhythm” emphasizes its dedication to musicality and temporal flow.
+The Chinese name 谛韵 (Dì Yùn) continues this dual symbolism: “谛” (attentive listening) represents perceptual awareness, and “韵” (melodic charm) captures the expressive beauty of music.

 ## TODOs